What are painful periods?

 Holistic approaches to treating painful periods

-Outside of more definitive forms of treatment, such as surgery, endometriosis patients suffering from killer cramps have often taken up more holistic approaches in order to relieve their symptom.
+Outside of more definitive forms of treatment, such as surgery, endometriosis patients suffering from killer cramps have often taken up more holistic approaches in order to relieve their symptoms.
 Such methods include:

-Heating pad - Whether using a heating pad from the drugstore or taking a warm shower, many women suffering from abnormal cramps find comfort in applying heat to the abdominal and pelvic cavity during their period.
+- Heating pad - Whether using a heating pad from the drugstore or taking a warm shower, those suffering from abnormal cramps find comfort in applying heat to the abdominal and pelvic cavity during their period.

 Sk Kavoussi et al., “Incidence of ovarian endometrioma among women with peritoneal endometriosis with and without a history of hormonal contraceptive use.”
 US National Library of Medicine: National Institutes of Health (NIH), Pubmed.gov.
 June 20th, 2017 https://www.endonews.com/hormonal-contraceptives-and-endometriomas